 Redding Program Goals and Philosophy

-We recognize our family practice residents as adult learners who will achieve clinical competence through an evidence-based competency directed experience.
+We recognize our family practice residents as adult learners who will achieve clinical competence through an evidence-based competency-directed experience.
 We are committed to providing appropriate clinical experience and effective supervision and teaching to achieve the highest level of competency.
-Our goal is to graduate family physicians who are highly qualified to practice in rural and suburban areas and to provide care to the medically underserved in our community.
+Our goal is graduate family physicians who are highly qualified to practice in rural and suburban areas and to provide care to the medically underserved in our community.